Human Nature (novel)

 Human Nature is an original novel written by Paul Cornell, from a plot by Cornell and Kate Orman, and based on the long-running British science fiction television series Doctor Who.
 The work began as fan fiction.

 The novel was later serialised in e-book form on the BBC Doctor Who website, but was removed from the site in 2010.
 A prelude to the novel, also penned by Cornell, appeared in Doctor Who Magazine #226, and was also available on the BBC website.
-It was later adapted for TV.
+It was later adapted into a two-part episode, "Human Nature" and "The Family of Blood" for series 3 of the revival in 2007.

 Plot

 Bernice Summerfield is grieving since the death of Guy de Carnac (as seen in the previous novel, Sanctuary).
 The Seventh Doctor takes her to a market on a planet called Crex in the Augon system.
 He quickly sets off, telling her he'll be back in an hour, and Benny finds a pub where she orders a beer and finds a group of female, human, drinking-partners.
 After Benny's had several drinks with them, the Doctor arrives and places a patch on her cheek — a pad that disperses the alcohol in her system.
 He tells her that they need to leave immediately, and leads her back to the TARDIS.
 He hands her a scroll, and tells her he'll see her in three months; and then collapses.

 Meanwhile, the genesmith Laylock meets with his associates.
 They plan to follow the Doctor.
 In a long and dark room, a teenager named Tim awakens from a dream; having had a premonition that everyone will die.

 Unable to understand Benny's grief on a human level, the Doctor has purchased a device which alters his biodata; transforming him into a human named Dr. John Smith.
 Smith lives as a history teacher at a public school in 1914 England, and falls in love with a fellow teacher named Joan.
 However, when alien Aubertides - hoping to acquire Time Lord abilities - attack the school, Smith sacrifices himself and becomes the Doctor once more; as a Time Lord, he is unable to love Joan in the way that the human John Smith did.